leKg1/react-invoice-generator/README.md

 ### Done
+- (2021-06-25) (GK) add USDT, xDAI and other stable tokens to smart contract (should be able to send)
 - (2021-06-22) (GK) SmartContract which I clicked should have a different row color
 - (2021-06-18) (GK) Add a drop down with 2 networks - (rinkeby and matic-mumbay)
 - (2021-06-17) (GK) click & display invoice